-Before an employer can contact the immigration bureaucracy about the possibility of getting a green card for a foreign worker, the employer must first conduct an advertising and recruitment process, and fail to find a U.S. worker who is qualified, willing, and available to take the job.
+Before an employer can so much as contact the immigration bureaucracy about the possibility of getting a green card for a foreign worker, the employer must conduct an advertising and recruitment process, and fail to find a U.S. worker who is qualified, willing, and available to take the job.

-Your employer or relative must start the process of communicating with the immigration decision makers by filing a visa petition on your behalf, using Form I-140 (by employers), I-130 (by family members), or I-129F (by U.S. citizen fiances).
+Your employer or relative must start the process of communicating with the immigration decision makers by filing a petition on your behalf, using Form I-140 (by employers), I-130 (by family members), or I-129F (by U.S. citizen fiances).

-The process starts when you submit your green card application, either to a USCIS office (if you're allowed to "adjust status" in the U.S., which not everyone is) or to a U.S. consulate in your home country.
+The process starts when you either submit your green card application, to a USCIS office (if you're allowed to "adjust status" in the U.S., which not everyone is) or to a U.S. consulate in your home country.